 The most effective method for utilizing hemp extracts is sublingually (under the tongue).
 CBD oil can be absorbed directly into your bloodstream via the capillaries under your tongue.
-The oil should be held there up to two minutes.
+The CBD oil should be held there up to two minutes.
 The remainder that is swallowed will pass through the liver, taking up to an hour for remaining CBD to enter the bloodstream.

 How much should I use?

 Hemp is a personalized medicine.
-The right CBD hemp treatment depends on the person and the condition being treated.
+The right full spectrum CBD hemp treatment depends on the person and the condition being treated.
 As with most substances, individuals with more body mass will require more CBD to experience its effects.
-With that being said, a good rule of thumb to determine your proper starting CBD dosage is to take 1–2MG of CBD for every 10 pounds of body weight depending on your level of pain.
+With that being said, a good rule of thumb to determine your proper starting CBD oil dosage is to take 1–2MG of CBD for every 10 pounds of body weight depending on your level of pain.
 We encourage you to follow the recommendations on the bottle and remember that few small doses throughout the course of the day is better than one big dose.

 > Our 500 mg tinctures contain about 17 mg in each full dropper

 > Our 1000 mg tinctures contain about 33 mg per full dropper

 > Our 1800 mg tinctures contain about 60 mg in each full dropper